stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 The process of loading the cubemap texture is quite slow since the native image loader has considerable overhead and each cubemap texture is loaded and copied separately.

-Ideally we would prefer a file format that provides:
+Ideally we would prefer a solution that encompasses:

-* Images that more closely match the target Vulkan texture with minimal (or ideally zero) transformation.
+* Image data that more closely matches the target Vulkan format with minimal (or ideally zero) transformation.

-* Compound images to allow the use of more efficient bulk transfer operations.
+* Compound images allowing more efficient bulk transfer operations.

 * Multiple MIP levels.

 * And eventually compressed image formats.

 To satisfy all these requirements we will use the [KTX2](https://www.khronos.org/ktx/) image format which is pretty much the standard for Vulkan texture images.

-Texture images, cubemaps, MIP levels, etc. can then be prepared offline minimising the work that needs to be performed at runtime.
+Texture images, cubemaps, MIP pyramids, etc. can then be prepared offline minimising the work that needs to be performed at runtime.

-In addition to a KTX loader we will also need:
+The following changes are required:

+* A new loader for a KTX image.

 * Modifications to the image class to support multiple layers and MIP levels.